o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/blending-poses.md

 ---
-description: ' Learn how to blend poses using blend nodes in the Amazon Lumberyard Animation Editor . '
+description: ' Learn how to blend poses using blend nodes in the Open 3D Engine Animation Editor . '
 title: Blending Poses with Blend Nodes
 ---